Experienced Clarksburg Law Firm Fights for Personal Injury Victims

 In wrongful death and personal injury cases in West Virginia, claimants generally have two years from the date of the injury or death to file a legal claim.
 If necessary, there are some limited exceptions to this rule that we can explain based on the details of your case.

 Contact a knowledgeable West Virginia law firm for more information

 Since 2003, the Law Office of Michael J. Romano in Clarksburg has represented West Virginians seeking compensation for their losses in personal injury and wrongful death cases.
-To schedule a free consultation, call my firm at 304-624-1100 or contact me online.
+To schedule a free consultation, call our firm at 304-624-1100 or contact us online.